The Open Molecules 2025 (OMol25) Dataset, Evaluations, and Models: Outlook and future directions

-While baseline models have shown strong performance, approaching chemical accuracy ($\sim$ 1kcal/mol) especially in domains such as biomolecules and neutral organics; \omol’s evaluation tasks reveal significant gaps that need to be addressed.
-Notably, ionization energies/electron affinity, spin-gap, and long range scaling have errors as high as 200-500 meV.
+While baseline models have shown strong performance, approaching or surpassing chemical accuracy ($\sim$ 1kcal/mol) especially in domains such as biomolecules and small-molecule organics; \omol’s evaluation tasks reveal significant gaps that need to be addressed.
+Notably, ionization energies/electron affinity, spin-gap, and long range scaling have errors as high as 4-9 kcal/mol.
 Architectural improvements around charge, spin, and long-range interactions are especially critical here.
 Partial charge and spin data were included in \omol~to assist in these efforts.
 In the future, we hope to extend our evaluations to include free energy and reactivity tasks (for example, transition state or reaction path optimization).
 Such evaluations would require accurate geometry second derivatives (\textit{i.e.}, Hessians), tests of which are currently absent from our MLIP evaluations, and may reveal new challenges to be overcome.
 Other properties computed in this dataset, such as multipole moments and electron densities, may enable new models which can also predict spectroscopic observables.

-In order to foster community engagement and motivate rapid method development, we intend to release a public leaderboard in the near future to track the community’s efforts on \omol’s evaluation tasks.
+In order to foster community engagement and motivate rapid method development, we released a public leaderboard to track the community’s efforts on \omol’s evaluation tasks.
 We hope the \omol~dataset will be a valuable resource to the community as we all seek to advance the state of the art.
 Whether \omol~is leveraged for pre-training, specialized domain training (\textit{e.g.} biomolecules), or fine-tuning, we are eager to see what challenges the community will address with this dataset.